w3c/wai-aria-practices/ARIA/apg/practices/keyboard-interface/keyboard-interface-practice.md

           </ul>

           <p>
-            The <a href="#aria-activedescendant" class="property-reference">specification for aria-activedescendant</a> places important restrictions on the DOM relationship between the focused element that has the aria-activedescendant attribute and the element referenced as active by the value of the attribute.
+            The <a href="https://w3c.github.io/aria/#aria-activedescendant" class="property-reference">specification for aria-activedescendant</a> places important restrictions on the DOM relationship between the focused element that has the aria-activedescendant attribute and the element referenced as active by the value of the attribute.
             One of the following three conditions must be met.
           </p>
           <ol>
             <li>The element referenced as active is a DOM descendant of the focused referencing element.</li>
-            <li>The focused referencing element has a value specified for the <a href="#aria-owns" class="property-reference">aria-owns</a> property that includes the ID of the element referenced as active.</li>
+            <li>The focused referencing element has a value specified for the <a href="https://w3c.github.io/aria/#aria-owns" class="property-reference">aria-owns</a> property that includes the ID of the element referenced as active.</li>
             <li>
-              The focused referencing element has role of <a href="#combobox" class="role-reference">combobox</a>, <a href="#textbox" class="role-reference">textbox</a>, or <a href="#searchbox" class="role-reference">searchbox</a> and has <a href="#aria-controls" class="property-reference">aria-controls</a> property referring to an element with a role that supports aria-activedescendant and either:
+              The focused referencing element has role of <a href="https://w3c.github.io/aria/#combobox" class="role-reference">combobox</a>, <a href="https://w3c.github.io/aria/#textbox" class="role-reference">textbox</a>, or <a href="https://w3c.github.io/aria/#searchbox" class="role-reference">searchbox</a> and has <a href="https://w3c.github.io/aria/#aria-controls" class="property-reference">aria-controls</a> property referring to an element with a role that supports aria-activedescendant and either:
               <ol>
                 <li>The element referenced as active is a descendant of the controlled element.</li>
-                <li>The controlled element has a value specified for the <a href="#aria-owns" class="property-reference">aria-owns</a> property that includes the ID of the element referenced as active.</li>
+                <li>The controlled element has a value specified for the <a href="https://w3c.github.io/aria/#aria-owns" class="property-reference">aria-owns</a> property that includes the ID of the element referenced as active.</li>
               </ol>
             </li>
           </ol>